zoglmannk/Sunrise-sunset-reference/README.md

 [here](http://media.skyandtelescope.com/binary/sunup.bas).
 The mathetmatical algorithm was published in 1979 in the Astrophysical Journal Supplement Series, vol. 41, p.
 391-411, which you can view [here](http://articles.adsabs.harvard.edu//full/1979ApJS...41..391V/0000391.000.html).

+For other related algorithms, you may find this [page](http://aa.usno.navy.mil/faq/docs/rs_algor.php) useful.